Pursuing the Unity of Knowledge:

 • registration, meals, and materials for the NDIAS conference;

 • hosted collegial dinners and scholarly events; and

 • the opportunity to develop and to participate in major presentations of research, especially with Templeton Colloquia.

-Distinguished senior scholars with extensive records of academic accomplishment and who have had a considerable impact on their discipline are encouraged to apply.
+Distinguished senior scholars with extensive records of academic accomplishment and who have had a considerable impact on their discipline were encouraged to apply.

-Outstanding junior scholars with academic records of exceptional promise and whose research agendas align with the purpose and parameters of the program are also invited to apply.
+Outstanding junior scholars with academic records of exceptional promise and whose research agendas align with the purpose and parameters of the program were also invited to apply.

 The Notre Dame Institute for Advanced Study is a residential institute that values collegial interaction and a vibrant intellectual exchange on major issues and questions of value.
 The greatest advances do not occur in solitude, but in the company of others who share a passion for advancement and are open to dialogue and collaboration.